gyorilab/indra_db/rest_api/README.md

 #### Example 2:
-By appending `&format=html` to the web api address and entering it in your browser you will be taken to an HTML based, user friendly interface.
+By setting the `format` parameter to `html` in the web API address, an HTML document that presents a graphical user interface when displayed in a web browser will be returned.
 The example below queries for statements where BRCA1 is subject and BRCA2 is object:
 ```url
 http://api.host/statements/from_agents?subject=BRCA1&object=BRCA2&api_key=12345&format=html
 ```